huri000/SwiftEntryKit/README.md

 ## Usage

+### Quick Usage

 No setup is needed!
-Each time you wish to display an entry, just create your view and initialize an EKAttributes struct, likewise:
+Each time you wish to display an entry, just create your view and initialize an EKAttributes struct.
+See also the [preset usage example](#presets-usage-example), and the example project.
+likewise:
 ```Swift
 // Customized view
 let customView = SomeCustomView()